 – first, find the tooth!
 DO NOT SCRUB the tooth.
 You can rinse it if the tooth is dirty.
 Put the tooth in milk.
 Call the dental clinic and come in fast—within 15 minutes is ideal.

 We’re up early to help!
-Come see us at 7am Monday-Friday.
+Come see us at 8:00am Monday-Thursday.

 When dental emergencies happen, waiting several days for an appointment with a dentist is not an option.
 Emergency dentists are committed to helping patients manage sudden injuries and complications that require immediate treatment.
 Some emergencies are extremely painful, and a visit to the dentist can provide palliative relief.
 On the other hand, some emergencies can threaten the health of the teeth, and receiving rapid dental treatment could mean the difference in saving a tooth or losing it.